 The past month I have been posting about the many offerings Google has developed.
 One of the most important “secrets” to Google’s success, as well as to any innovative company’s success is to create an environment of play.

-However in a world where we dress up in suit and work 8-12 hours a day to meet deadlines, or lately only strive to keep our jobs, play sometimes may seem a childish waste of time…sort of like how many people see or have seen social media.
+However, in a world where we dress up in a suit and work 8-12 hours a day to meet deadlines, or lately only strive to keep our jobs, play sometimes may seem a childish waste of time…sort of like how many people see or have seen social media.

 However, more and more people are recognizing that social media is becoming more and more vital to their business success.
 And being successful with social media requires the ability and willingness to play.